Your Care Needs

 - Paying For Care is a free national information and advice service helping older people, their families, friends and carers make informed choices when faced with having to pay for care.

-If you disagree with the outcome of your assessment
+If you disagree with the outcome of your conversation report

-If you are unhappy with the outcome of your assessment or with your proposed care and support plan you can ask for a full written explanation of the assessment.
+If you are unhappy with the outcome of your discussions or with your proposed care and support plan you can ask for a full written explanation.
 If you’re still unhappy after reading their explanation you can Complain to Adult Services.

-If members of your family or friends help you by providing care, for example with personal care or practical tasks, they are also eligible for a Carers Assessment.
+If members of your family or friends help you by providing care, for example with personal care or practical tasks, they are also eligible for a conversation about their needs and the impact of their role on their work/llife/wellbeing.

 Other Useful Information